-Owned and operated by Academy Award nominated filmmakers ("Jesus Camp") Heidi Ewing and Rachel Grady, Loki Films is a New York City – based production company that has been lauded for shining a light on unknown worlds and taking an honest approach to delicate subject matter.
+Owned and operated by Academy Award nominated filmmakers ("Jesus Camp") Heidi Ewing and Rachel Grady, Loki Films is a New York production company that has been lauded for shining a light on unknown worlds and taking an honest approach to delicate subject matter.

 Noted films include:

 "Jesus Camp:" An intimate look into an intense training ground that recruits Evangelical children to become political "soldiers in the army of God."
 Nominated for the 2007 Academy Award.

 "12th & Delaware:" A collaboration with HBO, the film premiered in competition at the Sundance Film Festival and was called "the best film ever made about the abortion issue" by the LA Times.
 The film was nominated for a Gotham and won the prestigious Peabody Award.

 "Freakonomics:" An all-star team of filmmakers adapt the bestselling book into a feature-length documentary.

 "The Boys of Baraka:" The Emmy-nominated film follows young black teens in Baltimore who attend an experimental boarding school in Kenya.
 The film won the NAACP Image Award, was released theatrically and was broadcast on the prestigious POV series on PBS.

 "The Education of Mohammad Hussein:" Made with HBO, the film is a rare look at life as a Muslim child in post 9/11 America.
 The film was nominated for an IDA award and shortlisted for the 2013 Academy Awards.